 Building Official hearings will no longer be open to the public for in-person participation.
 Many of the upcoming hearing items will be re-scheduled or cancelled if necessary.
 Staff will update agendas as the days and weeks go along and will also be sending re-schedule notices for all impacted properties.
 Particular hearing items may still occur as scheduled, depending on the status of each property.
 Hearings that do occur will not be open to the public.
 Participation in these hearings will still be via telephone for parties that are associated with these properties.

 Please contact 509-625-6300 with any questions or concerns, or to coordinate telephone participation in an upcoming hearing.

-Community Court is scheduled to resume on Monday, June 8, at City Hall, and on Tuesday, June 9, at the Northeast Community Center.
+Community Court is scheduled to resume on Monday, June 29, at the Northeast Community Center, and on Tuesday, June 30, at City Hall.

 The Development Services Center public counter at City Hall is now CLOSED for walk-in transactions.
 The City of Spokane is making various adjustments to continue to conduct City business and accommodate social distancing.

 The City of Spokane will continue to process, permit, and inspect projects.
 We are here to support any and all development and construction that is allowed under current conditions.

 As we adjust to the impacts of COVID-19, we strongly encourage our customers to take advantage of alternative DSC services.
 We appreciate your business.

 All locations CLOSED through March 31 and will then reassess.
 Visit their website for more info